 “That’s good.”
 She cutely patted him on the cheek and moved to the chair that Kensuke offered.
 Upon seeing the encroachment Asuka said nothing but wrapped her hands much tighter around Shinji arm.

-As Mary sat herself down Patrick looked at Rei and waived his hand.
+As Mari sat herself down Patrick looked at Rei and waived his hand.
 “Hi there!”

 “Oh, hi,” she replied.
 Her voice warmed up just a little.